gabriwl165/python-web-framework/README.md

         await self.request_callback_handler(method_handler, request)
 ```

-`self.response_writer` and `self.request_callback_handler`, both are implemented in super class, let's asusme like this, so `Router` is calling a method that is implemented in a class that extended her, it basicly means that `Router` is a mixin class.
+`self.response_writer` and `self.request_callback_handler` are both implemented in the superclass.
+In this case, `Router` is calling a method that is implemented in a class that extends it, which essentially makes `Router` a mixin class.

-So, let's test by sending a simple POST Request to a route that don't exists in our project:
+Now, let's test this by sending a simple POST request to a route that doesn't exist in our project:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{"key1": "value1", "key2": "value2"}' http://127.0.0.1:8080/not_created